 You can hear chambers all over classic R&B or rock records, as well as older Beatles’ records with the chamber room below Abbey Road Studios.
 If you’re trying to create John Bonham-esque drums a-la “When The Levee Breaks,” a chamber reverb is a great place to start.

-Universal Audio's Capital Chambers is one of the best options out there for those looking for authentic chamber sounds in the digital realm.
-It nails the sound of multiple chambers located a the seminal Capital Records recording studio in L.A., along with multiple options for tweaking the sound of each.
+Universal Audio's Hitsville Reverb Chambers is one of the best options out there for those looking for authentic chamber sounds in the digital realm.
+It nails the sound of multiple chambers located a the seminal Motown Records recording studio in Detroit - Hitsville USA, along with multiple options for tweaking the sound of each.
+If you're looking for the reverb behind Marvin Gaye, Stevie Wonder, Diana Ross, the Supremes or any of the other countless hit Motown artists, look no further!

 What is Ambience Reverb?